Viki-coding/Guess-the-Flag-Quiz/README.md

 * Am I Responsive - quick tool to check how responsiveness on various devices and creates display
 * Responsive tool - https://responsivetesttool.com/
 * JSHint to check JS code
-*
+* Spell Check

 <h2>Manual Testing</h2>
-We performed manual testing on the site and also ran our html, css and js codes through validators.
+We performed manual testing on the deployed site and also ran our html, css and js codes through validators.

 <h3>W3C Validator</h3>
 HTML code on all pages passes through the official W3C validator with no issues.